eclipse-iceoryx/iceoryx2/integrations/ros2/workspace/src/demo_nodes/README.md

 # demo_nodes_iceoryx2

-Native iceoryx2 example nodes bridged to ROS 2 by the tunnel, one publisher/subscriber pair per combination of service-to-topic mapping and payload translator:
+Native iceoryx2 example nodes bridged to ROS 2 by the gateway, one publisher/subscriber pair per combination of service-to-topic mapping and payload translator: